f-rog/PrxGetter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was built with the purpose of saving time when searching for proxies.
+This project was built with the purpose of saving time when searching for proxies.<br>
-ALSO: Support for Python 3 has been dropped.

 <!-- GETTING STARTED -->
 ## Getting Started